-On the other hand, if portability and or space is a concern then the compact Brother PR655C with 6 needles or the Brother Entrepreneur Pro 1000e with 10 needles is a logical option.
-The weight is only about .
+On the other hand, if portability and or space is a concern then the compact Brother PR655C with 6 needles or the PR1000e with 10 needles is a logical option.
+The weight is only about 40kg.
 Another advantage with a PR series is that you can take the machine to a service technician when due for service.
-This can save you money by avoiding technician call out or travelling time fees.
+This can save you money by avoiding technician callout or travelling time fees.

-Multi-needle embroidery machines have been available for decades but it is the recent change in pricing, affordability, and the new compact design of the PR series machines that has stirred all the interest.
-The obvious benefit of a multi-needle machine is that you will spend less time changing threads but in reality the benefits go much further than convenience.
+Multi-needle embroidery machines have been available for decades but it is the recent change in pricing, affordability and the new compact design of the PR series machines that has stirred all the interest.
+The obvious benefit of a multi-needle machine is that you will spend less time changing threads - in reality, the benefits go much further than convenience.
 So let’s take a look at just what they are.

-The stitching speed, usually termed “Stitches Per Minute” is a definite advantage on multi-needle machines.
-Again the speed will vary depending on the configuration of the machine but you can expect a much faster stitching time on most multi-needle machines when compared to a single needle machine.
-When you combine this with the clear benefit of less thread changes, it’s obvious the time spent “Baby Sitting” your embroidery machine will be greatly diminished.
+The stitching speed, usually termed 'stitches per minute' (SPM) is a definite advantage on multi-needle machines.
+Again the speed will vary depending on the configuration of the machine but you can expect a much faster stitching time on most multi-needle machines when compared to a single-needle machines.
+When you combine this with the clear benefit of less thread changes, it’s obvious the time spent 'babysitting' your embroidery machine will be greatly diminished.

 But machines don’t always stitch at full speed.
-Perhaps you have noticed this; your existing machine sometimes slows right down for certain areas of a design.
-Most notably during the stitching of satin stitches, and the longer the satin stitch, the slower the machine speed.
+Perhaps you have noticed that your existing machine sometimes slows down for certain areas of a design.
+Most notably, during the stitching of satin stitches, and the longer the satin stitch, the slower the machine speed.

-This same principle applies to multi-needle machines but not at the extreme levels found on home or single needle machines.
-There are actually a number of other reasons for this “Slow Down” which we will explain in due course, but suffice to say, multi-needle machines are designed to cope with the greater speeds.
+This same principle applies to multi-needle machines but not at the extreme levels often found on home or single-needle machines.
+There are actually a number other reasons for this 'slow down' which we will be explained in due course, but suffice to say, multi-needle machines are designed to cope with the greater speeds.

-As a final note on machine speed, a 40,000 stitch design with 10 colour changes may take up to three times as long to embroider on some home embroidery machines and require constant attention to change colours when required.
+As a final note on machine speed, a 40,000 stitch design with 10 colour changes may take twice as long to embroider on some home embroidery machines and require constant attention to change colours when required.
 Basically, you have to keep a watchful eye on your machine for hours on end in order to complete larger designs.
 Multi-needle machines free up an incredible amount of your time.

 The embroidery hoop is fundamentally the most important accessory for an embroidery machine.
 We all know the importance of hooping and stabilizing and the roll it plays in producing a quality embroidered article.